george0994/fullstack-/exx 0.4.md

     activate server
     server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... , { "content": "New note", "date": "2025-1-14" }]
     deactivate server
+    Note right of browser: The browser updates the UI to show the new note